-Shipping and Marine Assets • Investigate the replacement of Pilot Vessel Maker to switch to a model with lower emissions where practical. • Review the effectiveness of Green Tariffs for shipping. • Monitor the development of Hybrid technology in harbour craft to assess whether it is a suitable) Review the effectiveness of Green Tariffs for shipping.
-Monitor the development of Hybrid technology Ongo Monitor the development of Hybrid technology Ongo oing alternative to standard marine diesel engines.
-Port Infrastructure • Continue to work with Wharf Operators to implement new strategies to reduce emissions and improve air quality. oing Carry out a review into the costs and benefits of installing shore power for ships, and providing alternative fuels such as LNG, to help reduce the volume of emissions produced by ships when at the berth.
-Monitoring and Management • Continue to Monitor Air Quality in the Cattewater, to establish a baseline and set reduction targets. • Financially invest in monitoring equipment and oing its maintenance to enable Air Quality Monitoring to Ongo continue in the Cattewater. oing Investigate the benefits and effectiveness of reimbursing staff for using public transport, to cut down on vehicle emissions.)
-Continue to offer the Cycle to Work scheme to staff. oing
+AREA GOALS TIME SCALES Shipping and Marine Assets Investigate the replacement of Pilot Vessel Maker to switch to a model with lower emissions where practical.
+Review the effectiveness of Green Tariffs for shipping.
+Monitor the development of Hybrid technology in harbour craft to assess whether it is a suitable alternative to standard marine diesel engines.
+Complete Ongoing Ongoing Port Infrastructure Continue to work with Wharf Operators to implement new strategies to reduce emissions and improve air quality.
+Carry out a review into the costs and benefits of installing shore power for ships, and providing alternative fuels such as LNG, to help reduce the volume of emissions produced by ships when at the berth.
+Ongoing Ongoing Monitoring and Management Continue to Monitor Air Quality in the Cattewater, to establish a baseline and set reduction targets.
+Financially invest in monitoring equipment and its maintenance to enable Air Quality Monitoring to continue in the Cattewater.
+Investigate the benefits and effectiveness of reimbursing staff for using public transport, to cut down on vehicle emissions.
+Continue to offer the Cycle to Work scheme to staff.
+Ongoing On Hold Complete Ongoing